 Discrimination on the Basis of Disability

-The University offers numerous support services and referrals to anyone who has been subject to discrimination.
+The University offers numerous support services and referrals to anyone who has been subject to discrimination or discriminatory harassment.
 For more information on resources, including confidential resources, visit the Get Help page.
 In addition, the University’s Policy on Harassment, Discrimination, and Sexual Misconduct contains an appendix that lists support services and resources.
 The list includes legal, disciplinary, and medical support services, as well as resources specifically for students, faculty, and staff.
 It also includes on-campus and non-University resources.

-For more information on discrimination and discriminatory harassment generally, visit the discriminatory harassment page.
+For more information on discrimination and discriminatory harassment generally, visit the Discrimination and Discriminatory Harassment page.

 Events on Campus